gitayam/poi-template/POI Training_Name/1-Lessons/1-Lesson Plan Templates/Lesson Plan Template.md

 ## **Concrete Experience / Motivator:**
-NOTE:Tell an interesting anecdote based on your experience, or recall a recent current event pertaining to the lesson unit topic to gain the Soldier's attention and motivate them to learn the lesson material.
+NOTE:Tell an interesting anecdote based on your experience, or recall a recent current event pertaining to the lesson unit topic to gain the student's attention and motivate them to learn the lesson material.
 The student should be made aware of the Army's Contemporary Operational Environment factors such as the physical environment, military capabilities, technology and information.